IndigoHollow/iceberg.hockey/README.md

 Technical task:

-Необходимо реализовать отображение набора точек с лейблами на плоскости.
+Array of dots with labels should be displayed on the plane.

-Вход:
+Input:
-Входными данными является набор точек плоскости вида Array< { x: number, y: number, label: string } >, где (x,y) - координата точки на плоскости, label - строковый лейбл точки.
+Input is the set of dots on the plane Array< { x: number, y: number, label: string } >, where (x, y) - coordinates of dots on the plane, label - string label of dot.

-Выход:
+Output:
-Вывести точки на html-странице, а также их лейблы. НЕ отображать лейбл, если он перекрывает одну из точек или другой лейбл.
+Output dots with labels on html-page.
+Do NOT display labels if they overlapping another dot or another label.

 ###############################################################